RoxySash/Profile-Card-Component-2/README.md

 I learned two things while I did this challenge one was getting theprofile pic to be centered using left and right and z-index it was fun to do that but I worry I isnt the right way to do this.
 Next thing I learn is that when doing the background images it is quite complex as there is some debate about when to use css background-image or just adding the image.
 I confirmed that using the background-image is more  suitable if there is no semanitic meaning to the background image. its quite confusing if you ask me.

+Using the suggestions from frontend mentor broke my Css but I

 To see how you can add code snippets, see below:

 ```html